Secret & Configuration Management

 export PASSWORD=1111

-To change the previous code to use the CSI Provider first we need to add a K8s kind SecretProviderClass:
+To adapt the previous example to use the CSI Provider, we first need to add a SecretProviderClass resource:

 apiVersion: secrets-store.csi.x-k8s.io/v1